 In 2019, RateBeer ranked Side Project Brewing among the top-10 breweries in the world.
 Side Project has two locations within two blocks of each other: one location is the actual brewery, while the other, called The Cellar, has an extensive list of offerings from its own brewery (and many others) along with one of the most extensive whiskey lists in St. Louis.
 Most ‘releases,’ whereby beer is sold for off-site consumption, occur on Saturdays at noon from the back door of the brewery.
 Lines for releases often extend for blocks, while bottle shares take place in the parking lot prior to the release.
 It is not uncommon for some of the brewery’s most sought after stouts, including Derrivation, Beer:Barrel:Time, and O.W.K., to fetch more than $500 a bottle on the secondary market.

 While the beer at Side Project is exceptional, be prepared for an atmosphere very aware of its own significance, as there is no food on offer and tabs could easily exceed a hundred dollars for patrons not driving.
 Regardless, any real craft beer enthusiasts should make this their first stop for beer in St. Louis.

 Narrow Gauge Brewing Company

-Another requisite St. Louis craft-brew destination is Narrow Gauge Brewing Company, which specializes in hazy, New England-style IPAs.
+Another requisite destination among St Louis craft breweries is Narrow Gauge Brewing Company, which specializes in hazy, New England-style IPAs.
 Narrow Gauge produces a number of full-flavored dry-hopped IPAs with strong notes of tropical fruits and the notable lack of any pronounced, piney bitterness.
 Narrow Gauge brews its beer from the back of an unassuming Italian restaurant called Cuigino’s, where menu highlights include stuffed meatballs and the St. Louis original toasted (i.e. fried) raviolis.

 2nd Shift Brewing